First-Order General-Relativistic Viscous Fluid Dynamics: Conclusions and Outlook

-This is accomplished in a natural way using a theory containing only the original hydrodynamic variables, which is different than other approaches where the space of variables is extended (such as in Mueller-Israel-Stewart theory).
+This is accomplished in a natural way using a generalized Navier-Stokes theory containing only the original hydrodynamic variables, which is different than other approaches where the space of variables is extended (such as in M\"uller-Israel-Stewart theory).
 However, it is important to remark that the meaning of the hydrodynamic variables in our work is different than in standard approaches, such as \cite{LandauLifshitzFluids} and \cite{EckartViscous}.
-In fact, in the context of the BDNK formalism put forward in \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx}, our formulation uses a definition for the hydrodynamic variables (i.e. our choice of hydrodynamic frame) that is not standard as there are nonzero out of equilibrium corrections to the energy density and there is heat flux even at zero baryon density.
+In fact, in the context of the formalism put forward by Bemfica, Disconzi, Noronha and Kovtun in Refs.\ \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx}, our formulation uses a definition for the hydrodynamic variables (i.e. our choice of hydrodynamic frame) that is not standard as there are nonzero out of equilibrium corrections to the energy density and there is energy/heat diffusion even at zero baryon density.
 Despite these necessary differences (imposed by causality and stability), the theory still provides the simplest causal and strongly hyperbolic generalization of Eckart's original theory \cite{EckartViscous}, sharing the same physical properties in the hydrodynamic regime (for instance, both theories have the same spectrum of hydrodynamic modes).
 However, differently than Eckart's approach, our formulation is fully compatible with the postulates of general relativity and its physical content in dynamical settings can be readily investigated using numerical relativity simulations.
 In fact, we hope that the framework presented here will provide the starting point for future systematic studies of viscous phenomena in the presence of strong gravitational fields, such as in neutron star mergers.